• Skip to main content

 • News

 Matt Mullican, Untitled (Elements, Nature), circa 1987, Oilstick on canvas, 120 x 180 x 3 in.
-UCI Jack and Shanaz Langson Institute and Museum of California Art, Gift of Adam J. Liff and Ann Marie Plane
+UC Irvine Langson Orange County Museum of Art, Gift of Adam J. Liff and Ann Marie Plane

 Untitled (Elements, Nature)